Botswana

 "Home to true, unspoilt wilderness"

-Described as “one of africa’s last wild and open frontiers”, Botswana is the gateway to the safari adventure of a lifetime.
+Described as “one of Africa’s last wild and open frontiers”, Botswana is the gateway to the safari adventure of a lifetime.

 The landlocked country of Botswana is one of the most sparsely populated nations in the world – which is just as well if you’re looking for one of the best safari destinations that money can buy with thinner crowds than in other parts of Africa.